chairbender/mahjong-eye/README.md

 # Setup
 1. Install Java 12 or higher SDK.
 1. Install JavaFX SDK 12 or higher: https://gluonhq.com/products/javafx/.
-1. Set the PATH_TO_FX environment variable to point to the javafx/lib folder (you may need to restart your system to pick up this change).
-You can also do this via your IDE.
-For example, on my system it is:
+1. Set the PATH_TO_FX environment variable to point to the javafx/lib folder.
+On windows, you will need to restart to pick up this change.
+Here's how it looks on my system:
     ````
     PATH_TO_FX=C:\Programming\javafx-sdk-12.0.1\lib
     ````